StephanLuis/input-duration/README.md

 <!-- [![HTML Screen Shot][html-screenshot]](https://example.com) -->

-The very worst is Safari on desktop and mobile undermine those snazzy input type=time efforts and update the input depending on OS settings for desktop or provide a snazzy control with restricted capability...
+The very worst is Safari on desktop and mobile undermine those snazzy input type=time efforts and update the input depending on OS settings for desktop or provide a control with restricted capability...

 <img src="readme/safariBad.png" alt="drawing" width="60%"/>
 <!-- [![Safari Screen Shot][safari-screenshot]](https://example.com) -->